An Honest Review of Mobycy – A Bicycle Sharing Service

 What I Liked About Mobycy

-2. Easy To Get Started: Onboarding process is quite simple.
-Download the app, upload identity proof, add Paytm and pay a security deposit of ₹399/-, scan the QR code on the bicycle and Voila!
+2. Easy To Get Started: The onboarding process is quite simple.
+Download the app, upload identity proof, add Paytm, and pay a security deposit of ₹399/-, scan the QR code on the bicycle, and Voila!
 Bicycle unlocked!
-In order to end the trip you just need to lock the cycle again.
+To end the trip you just need to lock the cycle again.

 3. Affordable: At ₹5/- for 30 minutes, the service is very affordable.